anime-kun32/AniTeams/README.md

 FIREBASE_SERVICE_ACCOUNT_KEY=

 ```
-The FIREBASE_SERVICE_ACCOUNT_KEY is required , get it from firebase and then compress it to a single line.
+The FIREBASE_SERVICE_ACCOUNT_KEY is required , get it from firebase and then compress it to a single line.If this is not available, you will encounter an error when trying to run this.

 ### 5. Run the Development Server